-This is a fancy way of saying uses VHF radio signals to determine where you are in relation to a station on the ground).
-A VOR can tell you exactly where you are DIRECTIONAL wise in relation to the station on the ground.
+This is a fancy way of describing a system that uses VHF radio signals to determine where you are in relation to a station on the ground.
+A VOR can tell you exactly where you are in DIRECTIONAL relation to the station on the ground.
 It cannot by itself tell you how far you are from the station unless it has an additional feature referred to as “DME” (distance measuring equipment).

 Although a VOR cannot tell you how far you are from a station, just a “radial” that you are on FROM the station, you can use two VORs simultaneously to find the two radials you are on from the two different stations and then draw intersecting lines to find your precise location on the map.